 - Pour the batter into the lined tins to about ¾ full per cupcake.
 Bake until the center of the cupcakes springs back when lightly pressed and a toothpick inserted in center comes out with a few crumbs attached, 20 to 25 minutes.
 Cool the cupcakes before frosting.

-- For the buttercream, work the butter and cocoa together using the back of a large metal spoon until completely combined.
-Add the confectioner’s sugar one cup at a time, alternating with the yogurt or milk a tablespoon at a time to moisten.
+- For the buttercream, in a medium bowl, work the butter and cocoa together using the back of a large spoon until completely combined.
+Add the confectioner’s sugar one cup at a time, alternating with the yogurta tablespoon at a time to moisten.
 Add the vanilla and stir until smooth.